garden-of-delete/airbyte-topiary/README.md

 ### Sources
 Sources require the following:
 `name`: a name given to the source. **should be unique across the whole Airbyte deployment**
-`sourceName`: the name assocuated with the Airbyte connector. e.g. GitHub, Slack.
+`sourceName`: the name associated with the Airbyte connector. e.g. GitHub, Slack.
 Used to choose the right connector type when creating a new source.
 `connectionConfiguration`: specific to each source.
 Check the documentation for that source to get a list.
 Will include things like:
     `access_token` / `api_token` / `some_other_secret`
     `repository`